noDiego/whatsapp-claude-gpt/README.md

-MAX_HOURS_LIMIT=24                           # Maximum time window for message context NODE_CACHE_TIME=259200                       # Cache time in seconds for message data TRANSCRIPTION_LANGUAGE=en                    # Default language for voice transcription MEMORIES_ENABLED=true                        # Enable memory feature
+MAX_HOURS_LIMIT=24                           # Maximum time window for message context NODE_CACHE_TIME=259200                       # Cache time in seconds for message data TRANSCRIPTION_LANGUAGE=en                    # Default language for voice transcription USE_CONTACT_NAMES=true                       # Determines whether the name of stored contacts will be used to identify each user
+MEMORIES_ENABLED=true                        # Enable memory feature

 # Additional prompt info to tailor the bot's personality (optional)